-With effect from 1 January 2021, the rules for trading with other countries will change and you should now be considering the impact this could have on your business, for example, you will need to complete Customs declarations for imports and exports of goods between the UK and the EU.
+With effect from 1 January 2021, the UK will complete its exit from the EU and the rules for trading with other countries will change.
+All movements of goods from and to the UK will become exports and imports.
+You should now be considering the impact this could have on your business, for example, you will need to complete Customs declarations for imports and exports of goods between the UK and the EU.
+This will be the case regardless of whether the UK secures a last minute deal.

-We have set out below a number of practical and commercial points which should be considered.
+We have set out below several practical and commercial points which should be considered.
 HMRC will continue to issue updates as the final Brexit situation is confirmed.
-We will also provide regular updates on our website.
+Mercer & Hole will also provide regular updates on our website.

-Currently, all businesses that import or export physical goods to / from non-EU countries are required to have an EORI number in order to declare and clear goods through customs.
-As the EU is a free trade area, an EORI number is not currently required for UK businesses that trade exclusively with other EU businesses.
-However, post Brexit, UK businesses will require an EORI number to continue trading with EU countries.
+Currently, all businesses that import or export goods to/from non-EU countries are required to have an EORI number in order to declare and clear goods through customs.
+As the EU is a free trade area, an EORI number is not required for UK businesses that trade exclusively with other EU businesses.
+However, after 31 December 2020, UK businesses will require a GB EORI number to continue trading with EU countries.

 Once you are in receipt of your EORI number, you should give it to your freight forwarder to use for customs declarations.

-An EORI number is not needed if your business does not trade actual physical goods within the EU, i.e. if it only buys or sells services to / from EU businesses.
+An EORI number is not needed if your business does not trade goods within the EU, i.e. if it only buys or sells services to/from EU businesses.

-Considering how much of your business comes from the EU and where your customers come from is likely to give you a steer towards whether you would benefit from setting up a subsidiary company in the EU.
+It is worth considering how much of your business comes from the EU and where your customers come from to give you a steer towards whether you would benefit from setting up a subsidiary company in the EU.

 If your business is involved in the international supply chain, obtaining Authorised Economic Operator (AEO) status will demonstrate that your role in the international supply chain is secure and that your customs controls and procedures meet EU standards.
 Whilst having AEO status is not compulsory, it does simplify customs procedures and, in some cases, could result in your goods being fast-tracked.

-To apply for AEO status, your business will need to be a legal entity, established in an EU member state, be actively involved in customs operations and international trade, and have an EORI number (see point 2).
+To apply for AEO status, your business will need to be: a legal entity; established in an EU member state; actively involved in customs operations and international trade; and have an EORI number (see point 2).
 As long as it fulfils these criteria, your business can be of any size.

 - Freight forwarders